 CSI issues are expected to remain the same, though the performance bar will continuously be raised.
 The environment, poverty and social exclusion and governance, ethics, transparency and accountability are expected to be the dominant future CSI issues.

-The focus in future will be on continuous CSI improvement and most especially the impact CSI operations have on social and environmental conditions.
-The CSI company of the future will require activities or actions on social and environmental conditions.
+c The CSI company of the future will require activities or actions on social and environmental conditions.
 In future, companies will require every policy, practice, operation, activity, member of staff and every decision to be measured against CSI criteria.

 Most governments will be requiring mandatory disclosure of corporate social and environmental performance and encouraging different CSI approaches to flourish through voluntary compliance on CSI standards and codes.